oracle/gdk-vscode-extensions/common/README.md

 # Description
-This module is intended to unify usage of code across multiple Extensions to avoid duplicate code and problems like bug fixes applied on code only in some Extensions.
+This module is intended to unify usage of code across multiple Oracle Labs Extensions to avoid duplicate code and problems like bug fixes applied on code only in some Extensions.

 # Usage
 This module has to built first to be used see [Building](#building).